 This session will cover three primary things:

 Who should attend: This workshop is for anyone who works on interactive experiences, from internal practitioners who create forms and sign-up flows for their websites to agency folks and independent consultants who work with startups and software companies.
-It's also a chance for product-focused content strategists and writers to refine their skills.
+It’s also a chance for product-focused content strategists and writers to learn new frameworks and refine their skills.

-Prerequisites: Attendees should have some experience interviewing and presenting to stakeholders, whether it’s about marketing strategy, branding, editorial or UX writing, or design.
-They should have a strong understanding of nuances in the English language and be able to communicate that effectively.
+Prerequisites: Attendees would benefit from experience interviewing and presenting to stakeholders, whether it’s about marketing strategy, branding, writing, or design.
+They would also benefit from a strong understanding of the English language and should be comfortable discussing things like word choice with fellow workshop participants.